themaninthesuitcase/themaninthesuitcase.github.io/_drafts/diy-boss-bd-2-blues-driver-keeley-mod.md

 1. First remove the knobs, they should just pull off.
 Mine are a bit loose so came of easily but if they are proving tough use two small tea spoons to gently leaver them off.
 1. Remove the back plate, and put this and the plastic shield to the side.
 Use a #2 [philips] screwdriver, not a [pozidrive] and do it by hand.
 They are actually [JIS] #2 but you almost certainly don't have one of those and a philips is a reasonable fit, just be gentle.
-1. Put those 4 back plate screws into a cup, bowl, something that will stop them going missing.
+1. Put the 4 back plate screws into a cup, bowl, something that will stop them going missing.
 You won't be able to replace them like for like so losing them is going to suck.
 1. Unscrew the nuts for the side jacks using a 12mm socket and put them in the cup along with the washers.
 I like to use some [3D printed finger sockets][3dsockets] as they save me from damaging things, but a normal socket works too just hold it in your fingers.
 Try avoid adjustable spanners, they have a habit of damaging things.
 2. Remove the 3 nuts for the pots using an 11mm socket, along with the washers.
-3. Carefully lift the board away, the DC jack will be hooked into the hole in the enclosure so will need to be slid out slightly.
+3. Carefully lift the board away, the DC jack will be slotted into the hole in the enclosure so will need to be slid out slightly.
 4. Use a PH2 screw driver and remove a single screw holding the LED daughter board in place.

 At this point you can remove the circuit from the case but it will still be held to it buy the battery and switch wiring.
 Take care removing the jack sockets as there is a star washer on each to put in the cup.